Kana Kitahara

-Kana Kitahara (北原 佳奈, Kitahara Kana) is a Japanese footballer who played as defender.
+Kana Kitahara (北原 佳奈, Kitahara Kana) is a Japanese women's professional footballer who plays as defender.
 She has also played for the Japan national team.
-Kitahara is currently the player-coach for Albirex Niigata FC (S).
+Kitahara is currently the player-coach for Albirex Jurong.

 Early life and education

 Kitahara was born in Fujieda on December 17, 1988.
 She graduated from Kanto Gakuen University.

 Playing career

 Club career

 Kitahara joined Albirex Niigata in 2011.
 She played 93 games in L.League.

 In 2016, she moved to Mynavi Vegalta Sendai.

-In July 2022, Kitahara joins Albirex Niigata Singapore FC's women team, Albirex Niigata Singapore Ladies.
+In July 2022, Kitahara joined the Albirex Niigata Singapore of the Women's Premier League.

 In 2023, Kitahara scored 17 goals in 13 matches for Albirex Niigata, where the team finished runner-up for the 2023 Women's Premier League.

+Now a playing-coach, Kitahara helped Albirex Niigata won their inaugural WPL title in the 2025 season.
+She remained with the team for the following season, which renamed themselves as Albirex Jurong.

 International career

 On September 22, 2013, Kitahara debuted for the Japan national team against Nigeria.
 In 2014, she played at the 2014 Asian Games and Japan won second place.
 She was also played in the 2015 World Cup, in which Japan won second place.
 She played nine games for Japan until 2015.